Do you take advantage of unexpected real estate opportunities?

 - Maybe you’re afraid you won’t have all the answers they seek.

-- Maybe you don’t like to introduce yourself to strangers who haven’t asked for your attention.
+- Perhaps you don’t like to introduce yourself to strangers who haven’t asked for your attention.

-- Maybe you’ve already got all the clients you can handle!
+- Maybe you don’t need new real estate opportunities because you’ve already got all the clients you can handle!

 Since you never know when someone is thinking of buying or selling a home, it’s in your interests to make sure everyone who knows you, even slightly, knows what you do for a living.